-Alex Brown (2015 - present).
+Alex Brown (2015 - 2018).
 High school physics teachers’ motivations for hands-on visits to CERN’s S’Cool LAB.
 University of Geneva, Prof. A. Müller

 Alex is studying teacher's motivation for hands-on visits to S'Cool LAB based on previous research on field trips, online preparation, and hands-on lab work.
 Preliminary results of his semi-structured teacher interviews and qualitative content analysis show that teachers appear to value in particular: Links between S’Cool LAB experiments and curriculum, equipment which is not usually available in school, and opportunities for students to meet real scientists.

 Julia Woithe (2014 - present).
 Development and Evaluation of the Hands-on Particle Physics Learning Laboratory S'Cool LAB at CERN.
 Impact of Student and Laboratory Characteristics on Cognitive and Affective Effects.
 University of Kaiserslautern, Prof. J. Kuhn & University of Geneva, Prof. A. Müller